jcesarperez/calendar-keeper/README.md

 - Block your free slots when a meetings hours threshold is reached.
 - Configure your own workperiod and meeting hours threshold.
 - Exclude specific events, like Lunch or OOO.
+- Total privacy.
+Nobody will read your data.
+Your data is yours.

 ## Installation
 1. Go to Google Apps Script: <https://script.google.com/>